agibes/practicing-bots/README.md

 The command deployment script was written to register slash commands with Discord so they appear in the interface

+the messageCreate event listener was implemented to moderate bad words in chat using the bad-words package

 Notes:

 node's fs modules (file system module) is used to read the commands directoy and identify command files